 Adam Haddow is an award-winning Sydney-based architect and director at leading multidisciplinary design studio SJB.
 A specialist in the built environment, Adam is interested in what makes cities vibrant, connected and civic with particular expertise in urban density, multiresidential design and the intersection of public and private space.

 Adam’s design excellence has been recognized with numerous awards.
 He is a Churchill Fellow who investigated alternatives to conventional models of urban design, resulting in a research project entitled "Shall We Dense," an examination into the state of modern density living in Australia that led to successful collaborations within the professional and architectural realms.
-As a studio, SJB is acclaimed nationally and internationally for its work in architecture, interiors, planning and urban design.
-Adam joined SJB in 1994 and has been a director since 2004.

 Laura Harding is a Sydney-based designer and critic who has worked with the studio of Hill Thalis Architecture + Urban Projects since 1996.
 Her work encompasses a wide range of urban, multiple housing and architectural projects, many of which have received industry awards.
 Laura’s architectural writing and criticism has been widely published in a range of architectural journals, news media and monographs, and she was awarded the Adrian Ashton Prize for architectural criticism in 2013.